14 Best Things to do in Stone Town, Zanzibar

 10. Eat Local Food at Lukmaan Restaurant

-Don’t you agree if I say that trying local food is one of the most fantastic things about traveling?
-The best address to do exactly this in Stone Town is Lukmaan Restaurant.
+Don’t you agree that trying local food is one of the most fantastic things about traveling?
+The best place to do exactly this in Stone Town is Lukmaan Restaurant.

 Unlike most restaurants around the world, you don’t just take a seat and choose from the menu.
 Instead, you find a lot of different dishes in glass display cases so you can look and then order from the staff behind the counter.
-Solely the drinks you need to choose from a menu hanging at the counter.
+You only need to choose the drinks from a menu hanging at the counter.

 11. Get Lost in The Narrow Streets of Stone Town